XieGuochao/csapp/README.md

 Make the folder `labs` accessable by our container: `sudo chmod a+rwx -R ./labs`.

 Then, run `docker run -p 7777:7777 -v "$PWD/labs:/home/csapp/project" csapp`, which will sync your lab codes with the Code Server.
 You can find all files in `labs` under `/home/csapp/project`.

+You can access your labs via browser [http://localhost:7777/](http://localhost:7777/) with password `csapp`.